 Equity price risk is the risk that the value of financial instruments will fluctuate because of changes in market prices.

 The Fund's investments are susceptible to equity price risk arising from uncertainties about future prices.
-The Fund Manager manages this risk through diversification of its investment portfolio in terms of geographical distribution and industry concentration.
+The Fund Manager manages this risk through diversification of its investment portfolio in terms of industry concentration.

 Sensitivity analysis